 The Hiawatha is the only train that serves this depot.
 Amtrak runs 14 daily Hiawatha Trains (Monday-Saturday), 7 in each direction; on Sunday, trains 329 and 330 do not run.

 The Empire Builder passes through but does not serve this depot.
-To catch the Empire Builder, take the Hiawatha to Milwaukee or Chicago for a more extended adventure.
+To catch the Empire Builder, take the Hiawatha to Milwaukee or Chicago.

 The Stops of the Hiawatha